-With one of the Update Criteria selected, use the cursor arrows to highlight either the Update Rate or Update Distance data entry boxes and press ENT.
+With one of the Update Criteria selected, use the cursor arrows to highlight either the Update Rate (Time) or Update Distance data entry boxes and press ENT.
 Press \uparrow or \downarrow to change the first character, then press \rightarrow to the next character and repeat until the entry is correct.
 Press EXIT to return to the Trail Options Menu.

-Trail Options menu: Update Time Rate setting, left, and Update Distance setting, right.
+Update Time Rate (left) and Update Distance(right).